URGENT APPEAL TIMELINE: 72 hours for decision

 • Acute mental health crisis (suicidal ideation, psychotic episode)

-Success rate: 94% when doctor documents specific health jeopardy
+94% success when doctor documents specific health jeopardy

 • Severe chronic pain interfering with daily activities (work, sleep, mobility)